 - If it isn't present already, add the following explicit scope in the

 - Save the manifest changes.

 If you added a scope to the add-on's

 users must re-authorize the add-on

 Obtaining locale and timezone information

-Gmail inserts user locale information into action event objects for add-ons that are properly configured.
+Action event objects carry user locale information when properly configured.
 The following fields appear in the event object:

 - userLocale—A two-letter string code indicating the user's language.

 - userCountry—A two-letter string code indicating the user's country.

 - userTimezone.offset—The user timezone offset, in milliseconds, from Coordinated Universal Time (UTC).